Computer Security for Student Affairs Data Coordinators

 Software vendors frequently releases patches for vulnerabilities that are discovered in their software.
 Some of the most critical vulnerabilities can enable an unauthorized user to take control of the system.
 It is critical that every computer in Student Affairs has all current patches installed!

-- Malware protection (DAT) files should be updated daily.
+- Malware definition should be scheduled to update daily.

 - Avoid opening files attached to email unless you know their source or requested the file.